Barstow, California: 2020

+There were 9,620 housing units at an average density of 232.9 /mi2, of which 8,790 (91.4%) were occupied.
+Of these, 43.8% were owner-occupied, and 56.2% were occupied by renters.

+2023 estimates

+In 2023, the US Census Bureau estimated that 9.9% of the population were foreign-born.
+Of all people aged 5 or older, 75.4% spoke only English at home, 21.7% spoke Spanish, 0.4% spoke other Indo-European languages, 2.0% spoke Asian or Pacific Islander languages, and 0.4% spoke other languages.
+Of those aged 25 or older, 83.8% were high school graduates and 11.1% had a bachelor's degree.

-The median income for a household in the city was $35,069, and the median income for a family was $40,160.
-Males had a median income of $37,425 versus $25,380 for females.
-The per capita income for the city was $16,132.
-About 15.6% of families and 20.3% of the population were below the poverty line, including 30.8% of those under age 18 and 4.3% of those age 65 or over.
+The median household income was $51,811, and the per capita income was $25,531.
+About 18.3% of families and 23.2% of the population were below the poverty line.

 Arts and culture

 Barstow has a series of murals along Main Street, depicting scenes from the city's history.
 These murals were created by Main Street Murals, a local non-profit organization.

 Barstow Branch Library is located at 304 E. Buena Vista Street.
 It is a community venue, running various activities such as a summer reading program for children, story and craft sessions as well as a mystery book club.

 Entertainment

 Skyline Drive-In, a drive-in theater located in the north-east outskirts of the city at 31175 Old Highway 58, is one of the last operating in San Bernardino County.
-It has two screens; each screen shows two movies every night.
+It has two screens; each screen shows two movies every night during operating season.

-Hollywood Theatre Barstow Cinema 6 is the city's indoor cinema.
+Barstow Station Cinema is D'Place is the city's indoor cinema.
 It has six screens and can be found at 1503 East Main Street, in the east side of the city.
-As of September 30, 2011, Skyline Drive-In took over Hollywood Theatre, changing its name back to Barstow Station Cinema.

 Barstow Community College has a $22 million Performing Arts Center which hosts college theatre and music performances, and traveling professional performances.